little-endian-guglielmino/gatsby-company-site/src/pages/technologies/index.md

       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
-pricing:
-  heading: Monthly subscriptions
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
-  plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: '50'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
-      items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
-      plan: Custom
-      price: '??'

 ---